dewald-els/shooping-ionic/README.md

-# Everything Edible (Ionic)
+# Another Shopping app called Shooping (Ionic)

-App made with the Ionic Framework to provide customers of Everything Edible the ability to order products for home delivery.
+App made with the Ionic Framework to provide customers of Shooping the ability to order products for home delivery.

 ## What is does NOT do